rscipher001/creator_api/README.md

 Route.get('/project/:projectId/workers/:workerId', 'API/WorkersController.show')
 ```

-In the above snippet you can see the routes for workers are nested inside project routes, it is adviced to avoid routes this but you can still create it to if you want.
+In the above snippet, you can see the routes for workers are nested inside project routes, it is advised to avoid routes nested routing but you can still create it if you want.

 ## Port selection